HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 # Canvas settings in Presentation Designer

-With Canvas settings, you can configure various aspects of the presentation such as canvas dimensions, direction, zoom level and orientation.
-This topic outlines the available settings in the ***Header*** section of the Presentation Designer.
+With Canvas settings, you can configure various aspects of the presentation such as canvas dimensions, direction, zoom level, and orientation.
+This topic outlines the available settings in the **Header** section of Presentation Designer.

 To access Presentation Designer and understand its user interface, refer to the **[Access Presentation Designer](../access/index.md)** topic.